The Gadfly Bytes -- July, 2002

 For any statement whatever in the body of science, we know what it would be like for that statement to be false.
-(I exclude "formal" statements: e.g., definitions, logical rules and tautologies a technical point which I can't elaborate here).
+(I exclude "formal" statements: e.g., definitions, logical rules and tautologies, which lack external empirical reference a technical point which I won't elaborate here).
 It is thus possible, in principle (i.e., through the wildest imagination), to describe a refutation of a scientific claim.
 In other words, scientific statements, hypotheses and theories are falsifiable not "false," but falsifiable.
 The distinction is crucial.

 To put it another way, for an hypothesis, prediction or confirmation to have scientific meaning, one must be prepared to say, "expect to find such-and-such empirical conditions in the world, to the exclusion of other describable conditions."
 If you find these conditions, your statement has been proven true of this particular "real nature," and not some "fanciful nature."
 For example, Galileo determined that a free-falling object falls at a distance of d = ½ gt2 (with "d" for distance, "t" for time, and "g" for a gravitational constant at the Earth's surface).
 Not 1/4g or 1/3g, but 1/2g.
 And not time cubed, or time to the 2.5 power, but time squared.
 In other words, that sample equation describes one sort of nature to the exclusion of an infinitude of other "natures" described by different formulas.
 But experimentation and observation has proven that Galileo's formula applies to the "nature" we live in.
 In short, the free-fall formula is falsifiable.
 We can easily describe how it might be false, but have determined experimentally that it is true.